Git-K3rnel/VulnHub/PWNLAB-INIT/README.md

 ![strings2](https://github.com/Git-K3rnel/VulnHub/assets/127470407/1df07df4-ebc4-43eb-9fc1-44ee3a2c0c23)

-here we can exploit the `echo` so we execute the binary itself :
+here we can not exploit the `echo`, so we execute the binary itself :

 ![msgroot](https://github.com/Git-K3rnel/VulnHub/assets/127470407/03ba8c47-8d4b-459a-9357-d86bd6c11422)

-it just echos back whatever you give it , so it is worth trying command injection
+it just echos back whatever you give it , so it's worth trying command injection.

 simply add `;` after you input and try to get a shell :